dxFeed/dxfeed-graal-net-api/README.md

 As a result, we get a full-featured, similar performance as with Java API.
-Regardless of the language, writing the final application logic using API calls will be very similar (only the syntax will be amended, *"best practices"*, specific language restrictions)
+Regardless of the language, writing the final application logic using API calls will be very similar (only the syntax will be amended, *"best practices"*, specific language restrictions).

 Below is a scheme of this process: